-Ex-US Secretary of State Madeleine Albright dies
+Madeleine Albright: First female US secretary of state dies

 Madeleine Albright, a Czech immigrant who went on to become the first female secretary of state in US history, has died aged 84.

-A long-time foreign policy veteran, Albright became America's top diplomat in 1997 during the Clinton administration, becoming the highest-ranking woman in US government.
+A long-time foreign policy veteran, Albright became America's top diplomat in 1997 during the Clinton government.

 Often hailed as "a champion of democracy", Albright was instrumental in efforts to end ethnic cleansing in Kosovo.

-Her death from cancer was announced on Twitter.
+Her death from cancer was confirmed by a State Department spokesman.

+"The impact that she has had on this building is felt every single day," he said.
+"She was a trailblazer as the first female secretary of state, and quite literally opened doors for a large element of our workforce."

+Born Marie Jana Korbelova in Prague in 1937- in what was then Czechoslovakia - Albright was the son of a Czechoslovak diplomat who was forced into exile after the occupation of his country by Nazi Germany in 1939.